Bricevne/P4_clubechec/README.md

 Set your virtual environment under python 3.10

-pipenv install  # create the virtual environment and install the dependencies
+Create the virtual environment and install the dependencies `pipenv install`

-pipenv shell  # activate the virtual environment
+Activate the virtual environment
+`pipenv shell`

-pipenv install -r requirements.txt # install the necessary libraries in the virtual environnement
+Install the necessary libraries in the virtual environnement `pipenv install -r requirements.txt`

 ## Usage

-python3 main.py  # run the code

-## Générer un rapport flake8
+Run the code:
+`python3 main.py`

+## Generate a report

+Generate a flake8 report:
 `flake8 --format=html --htmldir=flake-report`

 ## License